gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 more people all over the world.
 The more boards they sell, the more FPGA chips that Lattice sells.
 The more people that like using lattice chips, the more people that will be more likely to use that same technology in their own project.

-One of the comments I received when putting together these notes: _my fear is that they'll go all for "we see no commercial importance"_
+One of the comments I received when putting together these notes:

+> my fear is that they'll go all for "we see no commercial importance""

 There's "commercial importance" beyond the quarterly report and balance sheet.

 By embracing the open source community, Lattice benefits by having a worldwide enthusiastic team promoting their products.